 In July 2016 the City of Toronto adopted a Long-Term Waste Strategy that includes several recommendations related to waste reduction and advancing the circular economy.
 RCO was invited to be part of the Stakeholder Advisory Group, and offered feedback and comment on its composition and priorities.
 A component of the strategy addresses the importance of procurement to fulfill waste reduction goals.

-In November 2017 Councillor Michael Layton (Ward 19 Trinity-Spadina) recommended the Director of Purchasing & Material Management, in consultation with Toronto Solid Waste Management and relevant stakeholders, including RCO, develop a strategy for city procurement (PDF) to drive waste diversion and the circular economy, and report back to Government Management Committee in June 2018.
+In November 2017 Councillor Michael Layton (Ward 19 Trinity-Spadina) recommended the Director of Purchasing & Material Management, in consultation with Toronto Solid Waste Management and relevant stakeholders, including RCO, develop a strategy for city procurement (PDF) to drive waste diversion and the circular economy.

 In March 2018 RCO co-hosted a workshop with Toronto to demonstrate how procurement links with the circular economy and waste reduction through engaging presentations and sector case studies, as well as other opportunities:

 - examination of roadmaps that integrate circular economy principles into procurement